aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 gcv_fit= gcv.fit(X_train, Y_train)
 ```

-    Fitting 10 folds for each of 64 candidates, totalling 640 fits
+    Fitting 10 folds for each of 64 candidates, totaling 640 fits

     [Parallel(n_jobs=-1)]: Using backend LokyBackend with 2 concurrent workers.